Boxing and sports fans worldwide have to get used to the fact that COVID-19, or the coronavirus, is altering our way of life.

 “Top Rank will work with the Commission to reschedule the events as soon as it is safe for all involved.

-“The health and safety of the fighters and their teams, and everyone involved in the promotion of these events, necessitated taking this step.
+“The health and safety of the fighters, their teams, and everyone involved in promoting these events necessitated this step.

 “We thank everyone for their understanding.
 We will continue to work with our broadcast/venue partners and state and local officials to decide when the time is right to return.”

-Sadly, this kind of announcement will become the norm until the worldwide pandemic is under some sort of stabilization.
+Sadly, this kind of announcement will become the norm until the worldwide pandemic is under some stabilization.